 Re-deploying the caTissue Application

-If you need to make application changes (e.g. changes to the caTissueInstall.properties file) you can safely re-deploy the application even though the database for the application has already been created.
+If you need to make application changes (e.g. changes to the install.properties file or upgrade.properties file) you can safely re-deploy the application even though the database for the application has already been created.
 To do this the following target can be used:

 Go to the command prompt and change the directory to CATISSUE_HOME/ folder.

 Execute the command:

+New Installation

+ant install:jboss

+Note:

+This target will install a new JBoss server at the location defined by the property application.base.path.windows/application.base.path.linux specified in install.properties.
+If a server is already present at that location, a user promt will be displayed confirming to proceed and overrite the JBoss server with the new one.
+To proceed, please enter ‘Y’ and press Enter.
+In case user does not want to overrite the JBoss server, please enter ‘N’ and press Enter.
+In this case the deployment will be terminated

+Upgrade

-ant deploy_app
+ant upgrade:jboss

 NOTE:Before executing this command, please ensure that the pre installation steps have been followed precisely.
 Please refer to section 2.3.